 1.Most distant QSO: EA3OT on the Long Path, Jan 12, 1993, 20 M SSB at 16:10 Z. 19,091 miles (30,724 km or 76.7% of the way around the world!)

-6. Long Path: I have worked every continent on the Long Path except my own, North America.
+7. Long Path QSOs: I have worked every continent on the long path except my own.

-I am 73 years old.
-I retired about eleven years ago from my Ophthalmology practice of 23 years.
+I am 75 years old.
+I retired about fourteen years ago from my Ophthalmology practice of 23 years.

 I am also the primary op using W6QU.